dapperlabs/nba-smart-contracts/README.md

 contract to access those type definitions and fields.

 After the contracts have been deployed, you can run the sample transactions to interact with the contracts.
+The sample transactions are meant to be used in an automated context, so they use transaction arguments and string template fields.
+These make it easier for a program to use and interact with them.
+If you are running these transactions manually in the Flow Playground or vscode extension, you will need to remove the transaction arguments and hard code the values that they are used for.

+You also need to replace the `ADDRESS` placeholders with the actual Flow addresses that you want to import from.

+## How to run the automated tests for the contracts

+See the `lib/go` README for instructions about how to run the automated tests.

+## Instructions for creating plays and minting moments

 A common order of creating new Moments would be

 1. Creating new plays with `transactions/admin/create_play.cdc`.
 2. Creating new sets with `transactions/admin/create_set.cdc`.